Prostitution in Sweden: Purchasing sex (Brottsbalk 6.11)

 Sweden's Sex Purchase Act (Sexköpslagen), enacted in 1999, makes it illegal to purchase "sexual services" (sexuell tjänst), but not to sell them.
 The rationale for criminalising the purchaser, but not the seller, was stated in the 1997 government proposition, namely that "...it is unreasonable to also criminalise the one who, at least in most cases, is the weaker party who is exploited by others who want to satisfy their own sexual desires".

 The Act (amended to be part of the Criminal Code, or Brottsbalk in 2005) states: 6.11 Den som, i annat fall än som avses förut i detta kapitel, skaffar sig en tillfällig sexuell förbindelse mot ersättning, döms för köp av sexuell tjänst till böter eller fängelse i högst sex månader.

 Vad som sägs i första stycket gäller även om ersättningen har utlovats eller getts av någon annan.
 Lag (2005:90).

 6.11 A person who, otherwise than as previously provided in this Chapter [on Sexual Crimes], obtains a casual sexual relation in return for payment, shall be sentenced for purchase of a sexual service to a fine or imprisonment for at most six months.

 The provision of the first paragraph also applies if the payment was promised or given by another person.

 Enforcement of law

 In 2008, the number of police reports was 1,500, with 86 convictions in 2006.
 A Supreme court ruling has prevented the optional jail term being applied, and some parliamentarians have called for a minimum one-year jail term.

 To date, nobody has been imprisoned, according to Swedish Public Radio.

 A number of sources suggest that the law is not being enforced very strictly.

-Figures released in July 2010, suggest a large increase in the number of men reported for paying sex, which was attributed to increased police activity.
+Figures released in July 2010, suggest a large increase in the number of men reported for paying for sex, which was attributed to increased police activity.
 The number of convictions was not reported.